Who is Gary Marbut?

 1980) when new.
 This home

-located in HD 99 still uses minimal energy.
-For nearly two decades, Gary has paid extra each
+located in HD 94 still uses minimal energy.
+For over two decades, Gary has paid extra each month

 Schwinden to serve on the Montana Governor's Advisory Council